radon-h2020/demo-datapipeline-validation-and-load-testing/README.md

 - View the metrics of the Nifi instance at <ip>:9092/metrics in real time.
 ![metrics](metrics.png)

-Different metrics like nifi_amount_bytes_read, nifi_amount_bytes_written, nifi_amount_flowfiles_sent, nifi_amount_flowfiles_received etc can be viewed for each component of the nifi instance in real time.
+Different metrics like nifi_amount_bytes_read, nifi_amount_bytes_written, nifi_amount_flowfiles_sent, nifi_amount_flowfiles_received, etc. can be viewed for each component of the nifi instance in real time.

-# Monitoring VM instances on which data pipelines are deployed with Prometheus Node Exporter
+# Monitoring VM instances with Prometheus Node Exporter on which Apache NiFi instances of data pipelines are deployed

-Node Exporter is a tool which enables to measure various machine resources such as memory, disk and CPU utilization.
-During the deployment, node exporter is installed and activated in the instances of Openstack where data pipelines are deployed.
-In oder to view the metrics fetched from node exporter, Prometheus is installed in another machine following the steps in the following [link](https://computingforgeeks.com/install-prometheus-server-on-centos-7/).
+Node Exporter is a tool which enables to measure various computing resources such as memory, disk and CPU utilization.
+During the deployment, node exporter is installed and activated in the instances of OpenStack, where data pipelines are deployed on the VM instances.
+In oder to view the metrics fetched from node exporter, Prometheus is installed in another machine (local machine/VM instance in OpenStack) using the steps given in [link](https://computingforgeeks.com/install-prometheus-server-on-centos-7/).

 ## Steps to monitor the metrics collected from node exporter on the prometheus graphical interface

 1. Create a folder in the machine where prometheus is installed.
-2. Place the SSH key of Openstack in the same folder.
+2. Place the SSH key of OpenStack in the same folder.
 The key will have an extension .pem.
 (Let us assume the key is key.pem)
-3. Download the Openstack RC file in order to obtain the credentials of Openstack.
-For this go to API Access -> Download OpenStack RC file -> OpenStack RC file (ldpc-openrc.sh).A sample screenshot is also given in the below figure
+3. Download the OpenStack RC file in order to obtain the credentials of Openstack.
+For this go to API Access -> Download OpenStack RC file -> OpenStack RC file (ldpc-openrc.sh).A sample screenshot is also given in the below figure.

 ![Openstack_RC](Openstack_RC.png)